Davis Mills Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 Matchup vs. Tennessee

-- Mills threw for zero passing yards in one matchup against the Titans, 222.5 yards less than his over/under for Sunday.
+- Mills' zero passing yards in one matchup against the Titans are 222.5 less than yards than his over/under in Sunday's game.

-- Mills did not throw a touchdown pass in that game against the Titans.
+- Mills did not throw a touchdown pass in that outing against the Titans.

-- The Titans have the NFL's 25th-ranked pass defense this season, giving up 261.5 yards per game through the air.
+- The Titans are allowing 261.5 passing yards per game this season, the NFL's 25th-ranked pass defense.

-- With 21 passing TDs allowed this year, the Titans defense is ranked sixth in the NFL.
+- At 1.3 passing TDs allowed per game, the Titans defense is ranked sixth in the league.

 Recent Performances